aecsocket/aeronet/examples/move_box/README.md

 - `privacy.resistFingerprinting` is disabled, or Enhanced Tracking Protection is disabled for the website (see winit #3345)
 - `webgl.disabled` is set to `false`, so that Bevy can use the GPU
-- todo: current bug in xwt_web_sys: something to do with ReadableStream.getReader with BYOB
+- todo: current bug in `xwt_web_sys`: something to do with ReadableStream.getReader with BYOB

 ## Connecting